 You can guess for what incredibly good Newman mics were used in Germany, and very good and small tape recording machines were used for in the UK and US at the time.

 Today we have an overload of cheap technology that is so times misused and leads to poorly written music that sounds acceptable, due to the ready samples and online mastering.

-Other than recording, distribution and reproduction of musical material was based on physical copies.
-That allowed up intel the lasted 90S for the recording industry to be the highest grossing of the 3 branches of the music industry – this also allowed artist to have a fair share on each album sale.
+Other than recording, distribution, and reproduction of musical material was based on physical copies.
+That allowed up intel the lasted 90S for the recording industry to be the highest-grossing of the 3 branches of the music industry – this also allowed artists to have a fair share on each album sale.

 What is happening now in the recording industry?

-After the Napster disruption and many other download and streaming platform to follow the recording industry has had to adapt to the technology – but did so at a very slow pace.
-Today we are facing the inequality of recourse situation in the music industry, where the 3 major players – the labels and corporates, streaming services and artists are not rewarded properly.
+After the Napster disruption and many other downloads and streaming platforms to follow the recording industry has had to adapt to the technology – but did so at a very slow pace.
+Today we are facing the inequality of recourse situation in the music industry, where the 3 major players – the labels and corporates, streaming services, and artists are not rewarded properly.

 For an independent artist living in a developed country, assuming there is a 1000$ budget for a song – it’s unlikely to have it recorded in a big studio and 4-5 hired session players and engineers.

-The only solution left for independent artist to have a professional sounding song is to hire remote musicians, which do deliver a high quality work for less the cost and cut studio time expenses to 0.
+The only solution left for independent artists to have a professional sounding song is to hire remote musicians, which do deliver high-quality work for less cost and cut studio time expenses to 0.